Entra ID User Sign-in with Unusual Non-Managed Device

 9description = """

-10Identifies when a Microsoft Entra ID user signs in from a device that is not typically used by the user, which may
+10Identifies when a Microsoft Entra ID user signs in from a device that is not typically used by the user and is not managed, which may

 11indicate potential compromise or unauthorized access attempts.
 This rule detects unusual sign-in activity by comparing